Chapter 5:

 My Government-Issued Girlfriend Can't Be This Cute!

-"You've gotta be freaking shitting me."
-Keiko Asagiri in her burgundy outfit had a befuddled expression on her face.
-One eye looked like it was twitching, while the other focused on several glass doors ahead of her.
+"You've gotta be freaking kidding me."
+Keiko Asagiri in her burgundy outfit displayed an annoyed—but cute—expression.
+One eye looked like it was twitching, while the other focused on glass doors far ahead of her.

 "Huh?
 Don't like the surprise?"
-I was honestly bewildered.
-Really wish she would've worn the cat ears though!
+Really wish she would've worn those cat ears though!
 But she won't wear them in public!

 "W-What do you mean?"
 I tried shrinking from curious onlookers around us.
 One dude in sunglasses literally munched from a popcorn bucket as he watched.

 "Listen!"
-Asagiri's pointed finger shifted to me.
-"Movie theaters are the most generic place possible for a date!"
+Now she pointed towards me.
+"Movie theaters are the most generic place possible for dates!
+Lame!"

 "But what's wrong with movies?"